iamjz/Python-Data/README.md

 # Python-Data
-Python Data Analysis notebooks for fun :)
+Python Data Analytics notebooks and datasets.
+Just for fun and practice :)